-Greatest deer densities are found in eastern counties south of St. Johnsbury, as well as the southeast, southwest and northwest quarters of the state.
-The Green Mountains up the center of the state and the Northeast Kingdom have fewer deer but more remote country for hunters who like to get into bigger woods.
+The greatest deer densities are found in eastern counties south of St. Johnsbury, as well as the southwest and northwest quarters of the state.
+Generally, the Green Mountain range and the Northeast Kingdom have fewer deer but more remote country for hunters who like to get into bigger woods.

-Deer regulations may be updated annually.
-Regulations on antlerless deer hunting are issued in the fall.
-The regulations list the Wildlife Management Units (WMUs) open for antlerless deer hunting during archery season and during muzzleloader season by a lottery for a limited number of permits.
+Deer regulations are usually updated annually.
+The deer permit numbers for antlerless deer hunting for each WMU are issued in the late spring or early summer.
+After public notice and hearings, the Board lists the Wildlife Management Units (WMUs) that are open for antlerless deer hunting during archery season and during muzzleloader season by a lottery for a limited number of permits.
 Check the Fish & Wildlife website (www.vtfishandwildlife.com) for these and other new regulations.

-A person shall not take more than three deer in a calendar year, only two of which may be legal bucks.
-Individual season restrictions apply.
+A person shall not take more than three deer in a calendar year, only two of which may be “legal bucks” (See definition below).
+A hunter may take no more than one legal buck per season (youth, archery, rifle, muzzleloader).
+Although archery season is divided into an early and late portion, it is considered a single season.

-Hunting hours are one half hour before sunrise to one half hour after sunset.
+Hunting hours are one-half hour before sunrise to one half hour after sunset.
+(See Sunrise/Sunset Tables.)

 Deer must be tagged immediately when taken.
 The tag must be placed on the carcass open to view and remain there until the carcass is cut up for consumption.